Junior Music Course, 4 to 5 years of age.

 Book Your Free Trial Piano Lesson at Dawsons Altrincham

-Submit your details above and someone will contact you within 2 working days to arrange your free trial piano lesson.
+Submit your details above and someone will contact you as soon as possible to arrange your free trial piano lesson.

 Your free trial piano lesson will last approximately 30-45 minutes and gives a taster of the course.
 We will also explain the cost of the lessons and advise of available lesson times.